Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design: Extended Results

 Deep learning models that require explicit pocket definitions are also included in the comparison.
-These comprise voxel-based 3D CNNs such as Pafnucy~\citep{Stepniewska2017Pafnucy}, distance-based representations such as OnionNet~\citep{Zheng2019OnionNet}, and graph neural network approaches including BigBind~\citep{Brocidiacono2024BigBind} and PLANET~\citep{Zhang2024PLANET}.
+These comprise voxel-based 3D CNNs such as Pafnucy~\citep{stepniewska2017pafnucy}, distance-based representations such as OnionNet~\citep{zheng2019onionnet}, and graph neural network approaches including BigBind~\citep{brocidiacono2024bigbind} and PLANET~\citep{zhang2024planet}.
 These methods directly exploit geometric and chemical features of the binding site and are typically applied as docking rescoring or refinement tools.

 More recent contrastive and embedding-based approaches aim to bypass explicit docking by learning joint representations of proteins and ligands.
-DrugCLIP~\citep{gao2023drugclip}, DrugHash~\citep{han2024hashingbasedcontrastivelearning}, S$^2$Drug~\citep{he2025s2drugbridgingproteinsequence}, LigUnity~\citep{feng_hierarchical_2025}, and HypSeek~\citep{wang2025learningproteinligandbindinghyperbolic} align ligand embeddings with structure-based pocket or protein representations, enabling fast similarity-based virtual screening.
-In contrast, SPRINT~\citep{mcnutt2024sprint} adopts a ligand-based formulation using whole-protein representations, which supports broad target coverage but does not allow pocket-specific predictions.
+DrugCLIP~\citep{gao2023drugclip}, DrugHash~\citep{han2024hashing}, S$^2$Drug~\citep{he2025s2drug}, LigUnity~\citep{feng2025hierarchical}, and HypSeek~\citep{wang2025hypseek} align ligand embeddings with structure-based pocket representations, enabling fast similarity-based virtual screening.
+In contrast, SPRINT~\citep{mcnutt2024sprint} uses whole-protein representations and is trained on ligand-based datasets, which supports broad target coverage but does not allow pocket-specific predictions.

 On the DUD-E dataset, methods that use the known binding pocket as input significantly outperform approaches that do not assume pocket information, like ConGLUDe.
 However, when the binding pocket is unknown, which is common in many virtual screening settings, pocket-based methods would need to rely on predicted binding sites.
 In this scenario, the performance of pocket-based methods drops substantially and becomes markedly worse than that of ConGLUDe.
 Notably, the other natively pocket agnostic method, SPRINT, also performs significantly worse than ConGLUDe on DUD-E.